mkst/conker/README.md

  - rarezip/rareunzip; python scripts to compress/decompress the compression format used in the ROM.

-NOTE: `gzip` is used for compression rather than `zlib`; use the one in `tools` in order to get matching compression.
+NOTE: `gzip` is used for compression rather than `zlib`; use the binary in `tools/` in order to get matching compression.

 ## Existing tools